Prince Axel of Denmark

 On his father's side, he was a first cousin of King Christian X of Denmark, King Haakon VII of Norway and his wife Queen Maud, King Constantine I of Greece, King George V of the United Kingdom, Emperor Nicholas II of Russia, Ernest Augustus III, Duke of Brunswick and Prince Andrew of Greece and Denmark, father of Prince Philip, Duke of Edinburgh, and on his mother's side of Henri, Count of Paris (1908–1999), Orleanist pretender to the French throne.

-Prince Axel was a popular patron of sports.
+Axel was a popular patron of sports.
 He was a prominent International Olympic Committee member and activist and also a business executive.
-In 1963, Prince Axel became the first honorary member of the IOC in history.
+In 1963, Axel became the first honorary member of the IOC in history.
 He was an officer in the Royal Danish Navy.

 Life and family

 Early life and military career

-Prince Axel was born on 12 August 1888, in the Yellow Palace, an 18th-century town house at 18 Amaliegade, immediately adjacent to the Amalienborg Palace complex in Copenhagen.
+Axel was born on 12 August 1888, in the Yellow Palace, an 18th-century town house at 18 Amaliegade, immediately adjacent to the Amalienborg Palace complex in Copenhagen.
 He was the second child of Prince Valdemar of Denmark, and his wife Princess Marie of Orléans.
 His father was a younger son of King Christian IX of Denmark and Louise of Hesse-Kassel, and his mother was the eldest daughter of Prince Robert, Duke of Chartres and Princess Françoise of Orléans.
 His parents' marriage was said to be a political match.

+He was christened on 16 September 1888 and his godparents were: King Christian IX and Queen Louise of Denmark (his paternal grandparents); King George I and Queen Olga of Greece (his paternal uncle and aunt); Edward and Alexandra, Prince and Princess of Wales (his paternal uncle and aunt); and Ernest August and Thyra, Duke and Duchess of Cumberland (his paternal uncle and aunt).

-Prince Axel served in the navy and gained the rank of admiral.
+Axel served in the navy and gained the ranks of vice-admiral and admiral a la suite, and became the Presiding Adm.
+Director and BFM in A/S Det Eastasiatiske Kompagni (EAC) in Copenhagen.

 Marriage and family

 On 22 May 1919, he married Princess Margaretha of Sweden, his first cousin once removed and the eldest daughter of Prince Carl, Duke of Västergötland.
 The wedding took place in the Cathedral of Stockholm and was celebrated with great festivities around the city.
-Princess Margaretha's mother, Princess Ingeborg of Denmark, was Prince Axel's paternal first cousin, as they shared the royal grandfather, King Christian IX of Denmark.
+Margaretha's mother, Princess Ingeborg of Denmark, was Axel's paternal first cousin, as they shared the royal grandfather, King Christian IX of Denmark.
 The marriage was a love match and the bride's mother remarked that the couple were so much in love that they could not be left alone in a furnished room.
 He was the only one of his parents' sons to contract an equal marriage.

-Prince Axel and Princess Margaretha had two sons:
+Axel and Margaretha had two sons: